 Best Mexican dishes – The most popular Mexican foods

-Four of the main pre-Hispanic Mexican ingredients are chocolate, chile (chili), guajolote (wild turkey), and maíz (corn).
-Let´s take a look!
+The main pre-Hispanic Mexican ingredients are chocolate, chile (chili), guajolote (wild turkey), and maíz (corn).

-A dish of fried tortilla strips typically topped with a spicy tomato sauce and cheese.
-Chilaquiles is definitely the most popular breakfast in Mexico.
+Chilaquiles is a dish of fried tortilla strips typically topped with a spicy tomato sauce and cheese.

-Made of triangular pieces of fried or toasted corn tortilla, called totopos, soaked in a red or green hot sauce, topped with shredded chicken, chorizo, shredded beef, and scrambled or sunny side up egg.
+Made of triangular pieces of fried or toasted corn tortilla (so-called “totopos), soaked in a red or green hot sauce, topped with shredded chicken, chorizo, shredded beef, and scrambled or sunny-side-up egg.

 Chilaquiles are decorated with fresh cheese, coriander, and sliced onion and are served with fried beans on the side.